Cúcuta

-The city is the political, economic, industrial, artistic, cultural, sports and tourist epicenter of Norte de Santander and constitutes, in turn, as the most important urban settlement of the Colombian-Venezuelan border along with the Venezuelan city of San Cristóbal, due to its trade dynamics and its historical importance in the consolidation of the modern states of Colombia and Venezuela as well as its diplomatic relations, hosting events such as the Battle of Cúcuta of 1813, the Congress of Cúcuta of 1821 in Villa del Rosario, and in more recent times, the signing of the 1941 Treaty of Limits between Colombia and Venezuela, the 1959 Treaty of Tonchalá, the charity concerts Peace Without Borders of 2008 and Venezuela Aid Live of 2019, among others.
-It also played a significant role during Colombian immigration to Venezuela and has recently become one of the most important transit points of the Venezuelan migration crisis.
+The city is the political, economic, industrial, artistic, cultural, sports and tourist center of Norte de Santander.
+Together with the Venezuelan city of San Cristóbal, it is the most important urban settlement on the Colombian–Venezuelan border, owing to its trade and its role in the consolidation of the modern states of Colombia and Venezuela and their diplomatic relations.
+It hosted the Battle of Cúcuta of 1813 and the Congress of Cúcuta of 1821 in Villa del Rosario, and in more recent times the signing of the 1941 Treaty of Limits between Colombia and Venezuela, the 1959 Treaty of Tonchalá, and the charity concerts Peace Without Borders (2008) and Venezuela Aid Live (2019).
+It also played a significant role during Colombian immigration to Venezuela and has more recently become one of the most important transit points of the Venezuelan migration crisis.

 As the capital of Norte de Santander, Cúcuta houses the main governmental bodies of departmental order such as the Government of Norte de Santander, the Assembly of Norte de Santander, the Superior Court of the Judicial District of Cúcuta, the Administrative Court of Norte de Santander, the regional branches of the Superior Council of the Judiciary and the Office of the Inspector General of Colombia.
-Cúcuta is connected by road with Bogotá, Bucaramanga, Valledupar, Cartagena de Indias and, by its border condition, with Venezuela.
+Cúcuta is connected by road with Bogotá, Bucaramanga, Valledupar, and Cartagena de Indias and, by its border location, with Venezuela.
 It has an air terminal, the Camilo Daza International Airport, and a ground terminal, the Central de Transportes de Cúcuta.

 Its flagship university is the Francisco de Paula Santander University, one of the most important universities in eastern Colombia.
-It also has the presence of other universities of local and national renown such as the University of Pamplona, the FESC, the Free University of Colombia, the Simón Bolivar University, the University of Santander, the Saint Thomas University, among others.
+It also has the presence of other universities of local and national renown, such as the University of Pamplona, the FESC, the Free University of Colombia, the Simón Bolivar University, the University of Santander, and the Saint Thomas University, among others.